castai/docs/docs/getting-started/configuring-gcp-credentials.md

 }
 ```

-Copy the displayed json and use it in _create gcp cloud credentials_ screen.
+Copy the displayed JSON and use it in the _create gcp cloud credentials_ screen.

-!!! note
+!!!
+Note
     Cloud Shell will copy a selected text automatically.
-Don't use `ctrl+c` as `"private_key"` part of the json might get corrupted due to word wrapping.
+Don't use `ctrl+c` as `"private_key"` part of the JSON might get corrupted due to word wrapping.

-## Method 2: Create manually using Google Cloud Console
+## Method 2: Create it manually using the Google Cloud Console

 ### Project prerequisites

-**Note** that the project where your Service Account is created needs to have the following APIs enabled:
+**Note** that the project where you created your service account created needs to have the following APIs enabled:

 ```
 IAM API